Station 19: Marketing

 In early December 2017, Entertainment Weekly released first look images of the series.

 Reception

 Critical response

-For the first season, the review aggregator website Rotten Tomatoes reported a 65% approval rating with an average rating of 6/10 based on 17 reviews.
+For Season 1, the review aggregator website Rotten Tomatoes reported a 65% approval rating, with an average rating of 6/10 based on 17 reviews.
 The website's consensus reads, "Fans will bask in the familiar glow from Station 19, though anyone who doesn't already indulge in the soapy delights of Shondaland may not feel the spark."
-Metacritic, which uses a weighted average, assigned a score of 55 out of 100 based on 10 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned a score of 55 out of 100 based on 10 critics, indicating "mixed or average reviews."